Bronx Bicycle Accident Attorney

 - Lost wages for missing work as a result of the accident and injuries;

-- Estimated future lost wages when a bicycle accident prevents a victim from returning to a job or seeking employment in the future;
+- Estimated future lost wages when a serious injury prevents a victim from returning to a job or seeking employment in the future;

 - Costs for assistive devices like wheelchairs, prosthetic limbs, and canes;

-- Expense to upgrade or modify a victim’s home so it is more accessible, including the installation of grab rails, construction of a wheelchair ramp, and purchase of a hospital bed if applicable;
+- The expense to upgrade or modify a victim’s home to make it more accessible, including the installation of grab rails, construction of a wheelchair ramp, and purchase of a hospital bed if applicable;

 - Costs of domestic services to help replace tasks the victim provided before the accident, such as a lawn care service, snow removal service, cleaning service, laundry service, and help with childcare;

 - Scarring and disfigurement; and

 - Punitive damages in extreme and rare cases of gross negligence or willful harm.

 If you lost your child or another loved family member in a Bronx bike accident, New York law permits a representative of the estate of your loved one to file a wrongful death lawsuit to seek compensation for damages.
 If the court rules in favor of the estate, you might receive compensation depending on your relationship with the deceased.
 An experienced personal injury lawyer can evaluate your case and determine your eligibility for taking legal action on behalf of your loved one.